rangle/catch-webhooks/README.md

 ## Launch

-Prerequisite:  You must have `ngrok` installed.
-Install with: `npm i -g ngrok`
+Prerequisite:  You must have `ngrok` and `npx` installed.
+Install with: `npm i -g ngrok npx`

 ```
-yarn start
+npx catch-webhooks
 ```

 Note: This uses port 3003!

 The output will give you a public HTTPS URL as a destination for the webhooks (read the next section).